galberding/FleckDetect/README.md

 Workspace currently set to: workspace_name
 Create Workspace
 Active model not set!
-No active model specified.
-This should be resolved after selecting a model after training with --sel <iteration>
+No model specified, searching for local model ...
-For now prepare the training with --prep-train to setup the script: scripts/model/trainer.sh and the workspace properly!
+Selecting a model after training with --sel <iteration> or copy it in the workspace.
 ```
 As you can see the controller is complaining about some things which will be resolved in the next sections.
 What happened?